1. Construction Contracts and Allocation of Project Risk

 2. Construction Contracts and Payment Structures

-Progress payments and retainage
+Progress Payments and Retainage

 Progress payment schedules must reflect realistic project milestones.
 Construction Contracts that tie payment to ambiguous performance criteria create friction between owners and contractors.
 Retainage provisions also require careful calibration to balance performance assurance against liquidity constraints.